 This issue may occur in a number of different ways: perhaps the parties own the business together, or one party is 100% owner of the business, or one party has a partial ownership in a business (even multiple businesses) with various other partners.
 Connecticut is an “all property state,” where any property, however held, irrespective of title, is available to be considered and divided in the divorce.
-That means that whatever the title, whatever the ownership share, a closely held business is an asset of the divorce subject to division.
+That means that whatever the title, whatever the ownership share, a closely held business is an asset of the divorce subject to division as marital property.

 The discovery process in the divorce can be essential to arriving at the true value of the business.
 Even where parties to a divorce are partners in the same business, it is often the case that one party has a greater access to certain kinds of information about the business than the other.
 Suspicion runs rampant during a divorce.
 A usually profitable business suddenly has its worst year ever, coinciding with the filing of divorce.
 Determining whether that sudden change of fortunes is legitimate or contrived is one example of how the involvement of experienced family lawyers often proves necessary.